 2 Chronicles 11

-What strengthens Judah after that is not conquest.
+What strengthens Judah after that runs deeper than conquest.
 Rehoboam fortifies cities, stocks them, walls them strong.
-But the deeper strength is a migration of hearts.
+The deeper strength is a migration of hearts.
 Jeroboam shuts the faithful priests out and sets up calves and high places, so the Levites leave their land.
 After them come ordinary believers from every tribe, such as set their hearts to seek the LORD.
 That remnant, not the walls, is the living center of this chapter.

 Tap any highlighted phrase to jump to the commentary that unpacks it.